 More about the EIFL Public Library Innovation Programme

-Teresa Hackett has over 20 years’ experience as a leader engaged in public interest copyright reforms in the library sector at national and international levels.
-She has grown a dynamic network of specialist copyright libraries in over 25 developing and transition economy countries, many of whom have achieved success in improving national laws.
-At the World Intellectual Property Organization (WIPO), Teresa has participated in negotiations for global copyright rules that promote access to knowledge for all, and has contributed to over 20 nations joining the landmark WIPO Marrakesh Treaty for persons with print disabilities.
+Teresa Hackett has over 25 years’ experience as a leader engaged in public interest copyright reforms in the library sector at national and international levels.
+She has grown a network of knowledgeable copyright libraries in over 35 developing and transition economy countries, many of whom have achieved success in improving national laws.
+At the World Intellectual Property Organization (WIPO), Teresa has participated in negotiations for global copyright rules that promote access to knowledge for all, and has contributed to over 26 nations joining the landmark WIPO Marrakesh Treaty for persons with print disabilities.